Sometimes, life isn’t what you expect it to be.

-In T. Harv Eker’s New York Times besting selling book Secrets of the Millionaire Mind he has a nugget in the book about how to change.
+In T. Harv Eker’s New York Times besting selling book Secrets of the Millionaire Mind, he lays out this process.

 I think his message is so important that I want to repeat it here for you.
 If you follow these four steps, they will help you change any part of your life.

 How to Change Any Part of Your Life: 4 Steps

 In Eker’s book, he discusses the 4 elements of change.
 First is awareness, second is understanding, third is disassociation, and the fourth step is reconditioning.
 Hopefully, these steps provide you with some guidance if you’re at a point where you want to change.
 I know they have for me!

 The first step to changing any part of your life is knowing that you need to change it.